BonsaiAI/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   -h, --help  Show this message and exit.
 ```

 `bonsai list` shows you the BRAINs on your account.
-You must have your Bonsai account configured with `bonsai configure` before you can see this list.
+You must have your Bonsai account configured with `bonsai -a configure` before you can see this list.

 ## bonsai pull